siderolabs/talos/website/content/v1.2/reference/cli.md

 ### Options

 ```
+      --actor-id string     filter events by the specified actor ID (default is no filter)
       --duration duration   show events for the past duration interval (one second resolution, default is to show no history)
   -h, --help                help for events
       --since string        show events after the specified event ID (default is to show no history)